SanghamitraDutta/SanghamitraDutta.github.io/_posts/2017-9-26-Project Benson.md

   * Acheiving high attendence for the gala they will host in early summer
   * Fund raising for the cause/organization

-And to this end, they wish to leverage insights from MTA Turnstile data for placemnt of their street promotion teams.
+And to this end, they wish to leverage insights from MTA Turnstile data for placement of their street promotion teams.

 **Our Objective**
 Provide recommendations to WTWY that ensures the utmost quantity and quality of reach